IlyassElmoutaoukkil/android-lock-schema.js/README.md

 ## Licence & copyright

-Bean is copyright &copy; 2011-2012 Jacob Thornton and licenced under the MIT licence.
+AndroidSchemaLock is copyright &copy; 2022-2023 Ilyass ELMOUTAOUKKIL and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.